Bar Council of Karnataka

-Bar Council of Karnataka is the regulatory and statutorily representative body for lawyers practicing law in the state of Karnataka.
+Bar Council of Karnataka is the regulatory and statutory representative body for lawyers practicing law in the state of Karnataka.
 It was constituted as per the mandatory requirement as per Advocates Act, 1961 and Bar Council of India.
 In March 1953, the 'All India Bar Committee', headed by S. R. Das, submitted a report which proposed the creation of a bar council for each state and an all-India bar council as an apex body.
 Members of the Bar Council are elected from among members enrolled and practicing as lawyers in Karnataka and they represent the state in Bar Council of India meetings.
 Bar Council of a place designs standards of professional conduct to be followed by members, and designs etiquettes and has the power to enforce disciplinary guidelines over the members of bar council.

 History

 Bar Council of Karnataka was formed as per the requirement of Section 3 of Advocates Act, 1961 which mandates each state of India to have a Bar Council.
 On 30 June 2018, the Karnataka Bar Council was formed.
 As per the guidelines the legal profession in India and the standards of legal education would be regulated by All India Bar Council.
 The Law Commission of India was assigned the job of assembling a report on judicial administration reforms.

 In July 2021, the state Bar Council along with Bar Councils of other Southern states of India had requested the Vice-President Mr Venkaiah Naidu and Supreme Court Chief Justice Hon.
 N. V. Ramana for the setting up of separate bench for Southern India.